turnspike/ahk-apple-kb/README.md

 A system tray icon with a green-and-white H should now be visible, and the key combinations available.

 ## Requirements
-  * [AutoHotkey](https://autohotkey.com/download/), a freeware scripting system that does not require Administrator rights.
+  * [AutoHotkey](https://autohotkey.com/download/), a freeware scripting system usable without Administrator rights.

 ## Essential Key Combos